Lincolnshire Posy: VI. "The Lost Lady Found"

+A lilting, 3/4 melody in strophic form.
+Almost every section of the ensemble states the theme at some point in the movement.

 This movement is based on the ballad of the same name, in which a lady, who while living with her uncle in a village is kidnapped by three Roma.
 After being missing for a long time, the villagers begin to speculate that the uncle is responsible for her disappearance, later imprisoning him and condemning him to death.
 At some point, the lady was found in Dublin by a young squire who loved her and was subsequently brought back to the village.
 Upon return to the village, the villagers, mere moments away from executing the uncle at the gallows, realized their error and set the uncle free, celebrating the lady's return with church bells (which are emulated by the tubular bells in the closing of the movement), music, and frivolity.

 As this movement was not yet completed at the time of the work's premiere, it was omitted for the performance.